My Dad Is A Daddyless Son But Not His Father’s Choices

 Daddy ingrained this in me: You don’t have to be the best, but you do need to always do your best.
 My father is not a perfect man, nor was he the perfect parent – no parent is.
 But he was perfect for me.

 In my adult life, one of the things that I’ve learned to appreciate most about my Dad is that he has lived unapologetically!
 He knows he’s not perfect – has never professed to be – nor is he striving for perfection.
-His goal is to always be better than he’s been.
+His goal is to always be better than he’s been and to have fun.
 I love that!
 And I’ve lived it.

-Though he started with so few resources and so little support from his biological parents, he didn’t let that define him; instead he decided to do the best he could and to learn from who was present for him.
+Though he started with so few resources and so little support from his biological parents, he didn’t let that define him.
+Instead, he decided to do the best he could and to learn from who was present for him.
 While he knew that he might not ever be the best, he always gave his best.
 And even when he failed miserably, his best was always sufficient for him because he had given his all.
+And he didn’t believe in failure when there was a lesson to learn from it.
+He taught me that.

 I’ve learned as much from his flaws, inadequacies and failures as I have his successes.
-When I’ve done my best (and it’s all I ever bring – I won’t do it if I’m not committed to it), even if it’s not good enough for others, it’s always enough for me.
-In those times, I’m unapologetic for my decisions and certainly for me – who I am – because, again, I’m always enough for me.
+When I’ve done my best (and it’s all I ever bring – I won’t do it if I’m not committed to it), even if it’s not good enough for others, it’s always good enough for me.
+In those times, I’m unapologetic for my decisions and outcomes because who I am is always enough for me.

-My goal is always the same, to just be a better me.
+My goal is always the same, to just be a better me, and to love me regardless of the outcomes.
 So I’m never in competition with anybody else.
 I never feel inferior to anybody else.
 And I’m always enough even when I’m alone in that assessment.

 This olé man has absolutely been my rock and biggest cheerleader!
 He taught me self-respect, resilience/perseverance and self-reliance as acts of self-love.
 He was the first man to love me without condition, absolute acceptance, and unwavering zeal; the first to let me know that I am worthy of all things good just as I am and gave me permission to dismiss anybody who treated me otherwise.